flow-typed/flow-typed/README.md

 structured.
 You can always verify the structure with the [`flow-typed validate-defs`](#flow-typed-validate-defs) command.

+##### `flow-typed update-cache [--debug]`

+By default flow-typed retrieves all available libdefs from its related upstream repository.
+To make this process more efficient, those libdefs will be cached to your local filesystem.
+Usually, the cache will automatically be updated after a certain grace period during a libdef installation, but sometimes it is useful to do this update manually.
+Use this command if you want to download the most recent definitions yourself.

+The debug flag will output additional (error) information, which can be useful for bug-reports.

 ##### *(...coming soon...)* `flow-typed libdefs-for-pkg /path/to/package.json`

 Scans the specified `package.json`, looks for any compatible libdefs in the